securityfirst/tent-content/contents_ru/travel/preparation/beginner/communications.md

 [Title]: # (связи)
 [Order]: # (1)

-*   Traveller to e
-sure they u
-dersta
-d how to operate commu
+*   Traveller to ensure they understand how to operate communications equipment.
-icatio
-s equipme
-t.
-*   Buy "bur
-er" sim-card before travel (WorldSim or Libara for example) a d disposable pho
-e.
-Make sure the SIM has fu
-ds o
- it.
-Ofte
- this is better tha
- buyi
-g a local sim-card because that ofte requires registeri g the sim-card with your passport
+*   Buy "burner" sim-card before travel (WorldSim or Libara for example) and disposable phone.
+Make sure the SIM has funds on it.
+Often this is better than buying a local sim-card because that often requires registering the sim-card with your passport
-*   Check pho
-e will fu
-ctio
- i
- the cou
-try travelled to
+*   Check phone will function in the country travelled to
-*   Bri
-g a satellite pho
-e if
-ecessary (e.g. if pho
-e li
-es are poor or possibility of ce sorship duri g high te sio
-s) - check they are legal i
- the cou
-try you are goi
-g to
-*   Programme esse
-tial
-umbers i
-to your pho
-e, but
-ot se
-sitive
-umbers.
-Put se
-sitive
-umbers i
-to the '
-otes' sectio
- of your pho
-e but
-eed to disguise them effectively.
-*   Additio
-ally, e
+*   Bring a satellite phone if necessary (e.g. if phone lines are poor or possibility of censorship during high tensions) - check they are legal in the country you are going to
+*   Programme essential numbers into your phone, but not sensitive numbers.
+Put sensitive numbers into the 'notes' section of your phone but need to disguise them effectively.
-sure you have key
-umbers - such as embassies - stored remotely or writte elsewhere (coded where ecessary).
+*   Additionally, ensure you have key numbers - such as embassies - stored remotely or written elsewhere (coded where necessary).
-*   Note 112/911/999 or equivale
+*   Note 112/911/999 or equivalent Emergency number(s)
-t Emerge
-cy
-umber(s)